raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 # How are public and private keys chosen?

-Using public key cryptography is like signing a message with your own __digital signature__.
-Not only does it prevent unauthorised people from reading your message, it proves that the message originates from the person who claims to have sent it.

 The **public key** can be any number which meets the following criteria:

 - It is chosen using a random source of information so that it is unpredictable.